Howard Nott Potter: Career

 After completing his architectural education in Europe, Potter returned to New York and began his career by partnering with Glenville Snelling to form the architecture firm of Snelling & Potter.
 In his practice, he was known for designing many private homes in the city and country, including the Bencoe Residence in White Plains, New York.
 He also designed several churches, including the St. John's Cathedral in Jacksonville, Florida and the enlargement of The Priory in Pelham, New York.

 Potter also wrote about architecture, including Stable Planning, published in The Architectural Review in September 1902.
 He served on the New York Society of Architects as the vice-chair of the Decoration committee in 1922.

 Society life

 In 1892, Potter and his wife were included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.

-Potter was a member of the Kappa Alpha, the Racquet Club, the Westchester Country Club, and the City Club of New York.
+Potter was a member of the Kappa Alpha Society, the Racquet Club, the Westchester Country Club, and the City Club of New York.